center-for-public-knowing/things-to-know/README.md

 - [ ] What is the price of zoning changes?
 - [ ] Can we identify police officers that are acting criminally?
 - [ ] Who owns Chicago?
+- [ ] That CPS doesn't know their schools are performing
+- [ ] How are schools performing?